Last updated: 18 September 2020

 As well as the following measures:

-- From 2 June, businesses that are eligible for JobKeeper Payment and have more than three major water fixtures (for example toilet, urinal or pan washer) can apply to Water Corporation to have their wastewater service charges waived for the fourth to 200th fixture, for the period 1 May - 21 August 31 2020.
+- From 2 June, businesses that are eligible for JobKeeper Payment and have more than three major water fixtures (for example toilet, urinal or pan washer) can apply to Water Corporation to have their wastewater service charges waived for the fourth to 200th fixture, for the period 1 May - 31 August 2020.
+Applications close 30 September 2020.

 - One-off $2,500 credit on electricity bills will be applied to small businesses that consume less than 50MWh per annum.
 For more information read the statements on the Synergy and Horizon Power websites.